Investors wary on prospect of Macarthur bid war

 Sources familiar with the matter said on Monday that Anglo, one of Australia's top coal producers, was among suitors looking at Macarthur's finances.

-But they said it would not necessarily move forward with an offer to challenge the $5 billion bid currently on the table from long-time suitor Peabody and partner ArcelorMittal (ISPA.AS), which owns 16.1 percent of Macarthur.
+But they said it would not necessarily move forward with an offer to challenge the $5 billion (3 billion pounds) bid currently on the table from long-time suitor Peabody and partner ArcelorMittal, which owns 16.1 percent of Macarthur.

 The sources played down newspaper reports of a possible tie-up between Anglo and China's Citic, Macarthur's biggest shareholder, as premature, though analysts and others in the industry said that would be a good move from Anglo if it was to move forward and succeed in beating Peabody's offer.